 When the Tacx NEO 2T goes downhill – the magic happens.
 You actually get a freewheeling effect.
 When you stop peddling, even take your feet out, the unit receives the FE-C / FTMS instruction from Zwift, not only releasing the resistance on the unit but also putting a small amount of assistance into it, so you get the freewheel/gravity effect.
 Or to put it another way, it gives your legs a realistic breather during a race, or a ride, as would happen in real life.

 Although I acknowledge that if you are simply going for calorie burn, this is something you might want to switch off.
 As the constant need to pedal is one of the reasons that smart trainer workouts are more calorific than on the same route IRL.
-I’ve tried to demonstrate the
+I’ve tried to demonstrate the down hill mode in a previous video, which I think is reasonable to repost here, The important part is listening to the sound that the Tacx NEO 2 is making.
+The slight whine – I think it’s unreasonable to call the sound from the NEO a noise – increases as you go downhill.

 Now it’s possible some riders on Zwift will consider this to be an unfair advantage.
 This might be argued as you have less resistance to push against on the downhills, but this is a much more realistic and a truer simulation of going down the hill IRL, where gravity does help you.
 So yes its an advantage, but only in the way that a rider using a carbon fibre bike, will see less flex, and thus get slightly more power transfer than someone using an aluminium or steel bike.
 Heck, even comparing someone with a direct drive, vs wheel on smart turbo, there are advantages